BrelLibrary/brel/README.md

 # Brel

 Brel is a python library for XBRL.

-It provides a simple API for extracting data from XBRL reports.
+It provides a simple API for extracting data from XBRL reports, respects the Open Information Model, follows Charles Hoffman's vision on XBRL, and shields you from the XML syntax.

+It is being developed at ETH Zurich by Robin Schmidiger in a Master's thesis supervised by Ghislain Fourny and Gustavo Alonso.

+Its installation and use is straightforward as it is available as a pip package.

+This is an early version still under development, at this stage we warmly welcome feedback and bug reports.

 Brel stands for Business Report Extensible Library.

-## Features
+## (Un)implemented features

 - [x] XBRL filings in XML format.
 - [x] XBRL filings in XML format as zip files.